streamdata-gallery-organizations/urban-airship/_listings/urban-airship/push-post-postman.md

             "body": {
               "mode": "raw"
             },
             "description": "Sends a push message to one or more users.
-Only one of aliases, tags, or device_pins is required, but they can be mixed and matched as much as you’d like."
+Only one of aliases, tags, or device_pins is required, but they can be mixed and matched as much as you???d like."
           },
           "response": [
             {